Liarzax/DotZ/README.md

 ==================
  - OMG To Much, Ill slowly populate this
  -
  - Implement player/entity collisions!!!
- - Add autoFire to party AI if can see and can hit enemy
- - Add autoFire option to turn of, so AI does not autofire when toggled off (This sounds retarted).
+(Entity / Map Works, Entity / Entity does not work).
+ -
+ - Encapsulate the Entity class into NPC, PC, Stuff.
- - fix the fire options so that the whole part is not sharing the gun, lol...
+ - Fix the fire options so that the whole part is not sharing the gun, lol...
+ - Fix Party AutoFire AI/Range/Detection.
+ - Make Bullet counter work once bullets and guns fixed
+ - Make Player/Unit health counter work since its just static atm.
  -